intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 and silently discard it.
 Some interpretations even suggest that a faulty or ambiguous message be processed according to the inferred intent of the sender.

-The facets of the robustness principle that protect against defects or attack are understood to be necessary guiding principles for the design and implementation of networked systems.
+The facets of the robustness principle that protect against defects or attacks are understood to be necessary guiding principles for the design and implementation of networked systems.
 However, an interpretation that advocates for tolerating unexpected inputs is no longer considered best practice in all scenarios.

-Time and experience shows that negative consequences to interoperability accumulate over time if implementations silently accept faulty input.
+Time and experience show that negative consequences to interoperability accumulate over time if implementations silently accept faulty input.
 This problem originates from an implicit assumption that it is not possible to effect change in a system the size of the Internet.
 When one assumes that changes to